SERVAS – Peace and understanding through travel and hosting

 The next year I took a road trip from AIX en Provence to Paris, and stayed with a lovely couple that had been Servas' members for a long time.
 They helped me understand the purpose of Servas and how to best share cultures and be great hosts.

 Had a wonderful time with our Servas friends near Lyon.
 And a REAL french meal.
 The most relaxing and interesting time of our entire trip.
-Great food, new and different drinks, local cheese, interesting conversation,wonderful hosts.
+Great food, new and different drinks, local cheese, interesting conversation,wonderful hosts. |

 Next the Servas Georgia organization hosted a regional meeting of Servas in Tbilisi.
 I was able to be a "day host," since my housing in the settlement wasn't really adequate for visitors.
 (Hosts don't have to have wonderful homes, but full-time running water is a big plus).
 We hosted people from about 8-10 countries including, Poland, Ukraine, Israel, Australia,...
-See my write-up on it here
+See my write-up on it here.

 Finally, I had a week to travel this July before heading home to the US, after my Peace Corps service.
 As a member, I received the list of many hundred Italian members.
 I settled on three wonderful hosts and had a fabulous experience in Northern Italy.

 Teresa and Eugenio outside Lake Como helped me plan the trip, figure out train options and schedules, and even picked me up at the train station.
 They explained Italian meals and great foods, and we shared recipes.
 When it was rainy they suggested popping down to Milano for the day- which was sunny and beautiful as ever.
 I found a piano concert and questioned why I had deprived myself of this beautiful classical music while in Georgia.
 It was my own fault, but hearing Bach made me realize how much I had missed it.
+And best, they introduced me to the Green Way del Lago di Como, a fabulous 15 km hike in and out of the small hillside villages on the lake.
+It was a fabulous way to experience the rich history and culture of the area - one that you can't find in a travel brochure.

 I also experienced the diversity of the local towns and heard their thoughts on the refugees coming in to Como, religion, environmental issues, etc. When I insisted on taking them to dinner my last night, they suggested a fabulous place on top of the mountain, arriving by funicular.
 It was fabulous and I never would have discovered on my own.